 Person B: I’m going to stop eating sugar by seeking and finding a satisfactory substitute.

 Person A sounds determined, but the reality is, willpower may only get her part way.
 Without a willingness to find reasonable alternatives, she might not get past a few weeks of brute force effort.
 Person A might go cold turkey, forcing herself to give up sugary snacks and desserts.
-By February, her willpower may run out, and she may be back on the sugar train.
+Soon, her willpower may run out, and she may be back on the sugar train.

 Person B sounds both determined and curious.
 She realizes that the only way she will achieve her goal is by engaging in a proactive effort to find a reasonable solution, a satisfactory substitute.
 Person B might do some research on sugar substitutes first, learning which don’t spike blood sugar or create downstream problems.
 She might search for, find and try a few brands of organic stevia before landing on one she really likes.
 By this time next year, Person B may still be sugar free.